ddaza/dotfiles/readme.md

 # VsCodium

-I use the vscode alternative and sometimes their extensions are not updated as often or are as popular.
-So, to get the VsCode extensions you need to chance a config file like this:
+To use vscode marketplace extensions we need to chance a config file.

-- The file is in `/Applications/VSCodium.app/Contents/Resources/app/product.json`
+- The file is in (in MacOs) `/Applications/VSCodium.app/Contents/Resources/app/product.json`
-- you need to change the `extensionGallery` key from this
+- Change the `extensionGallery` key from this

   ```
   "extensionsGallery": {